maxnyla/fruity-game/README.md

 - I tried to pick colours that were included in the main image (which is also the back of all the cards) for an effect of continuity through the site.
-  Clicking the logo from the game page takes the user to the home page.

  **Navigation**

 - The navigation links and the one external link change colour and font style (to italics) when hovered or clicked on, to add an element of dynamism and to highlight what is being selected.
 This way the user is able to double check that they are not making a mistake before they click.
 The navigation bar collapses when the smaller screens are used so that the visible area is less cluttered: It turns into a hamburger navigation bar.
+  Clicking the logo from the game page takes the user to the home page again.

  **Home page**

 - The goal of the main page here was to wrap the main element, the game, in a a bit of content which sets the tone and leads the user to the game itself.
   The home page doesn't have a lot in it other than the instructions or rules and some navigation links, as well as a feature image which is supposed to be fun, vibrant and visually stimulating.
-  In the header we can find the navigation links to go directly to the 'PLAY NOW' button and also another one that goes straight to the game page itself.
+  In the header we can find the navigation links to go straight to the 'PLAY NOW' button and also another one that goes straight to the game page itself.

 - The font for the main title was chosen specifically because it reminded me of some retro fonts from years ago and I left the footer plain white because there was already a lot of colour on the rest of the page and I felt that this matched the other white areas on the home page.

 - At the bottom of the page we have a button which will then, if clicked, lead the user to the other page which hosts the game itself.
 I designed the button with the idea that it would draw the eyes to it due to its vibrancy and dotted border.

  **Game page**